 - 1. One baton shall be used. - 2.
-To the Rears, Oblique's, Faces, and Mark Times are allowed. - 3.
+To the Rears, Oblique's Faces, and Mark Times are allowed. - 3.
 Continuous foot motion can be on the beat, half-time, double time, kicks, leaps etc. - 4.
 Kneeling can be done as long as the ball of the foot stays touching the floor. - 5.
 Twirling is required while continuous foot motion is maintained. - 6.
-All forms of twirling allowed i.e. tosses, finger twirls, rolls, exchanges, etc.
+All forms of twirling allowed i.e. tosses, finger twirls, rolls, exchanges, etc. - 7.
+A Salute is optional.

-E. Banner
+D. Banner